General theory of swimming in curved spacetimes: Prescription of the multipole moments

 where $J$ may represent either $J^{\mu\nu\rho\sigma}$ or $J^{\mu\nu\rho\sigma\lambda}$.
 For a given curve $\gamma$, the $J$'s become\footnote{Note that we are slightly abusing of the notation by using the same name for objects of different functional dependence, i.e., the $J$'s as functions of the point $z(s)$ (in the worldline $\ell$) or as functions of the configuration coordinates $\beta^i(s)$ and their derivatives.
 Since the arguments of the functions will be explicitly indicated, it should be clear which functional form is being used.} implicit functions of the parameter $s$,

 which can be used to solve for the worldline of the center of mass, $\ell$, according to the previous section.
-It is interesting to note that we may generalize this by considering that the $J$'s can also have an explicit parameter dependence
+We may generalize this by considering that the $J$'s can also have an explicit parameter dependence

 where $\beta$ denotes the full string of $\beta^i$, for $i = 1 \ldots n$, and analogously for $\dot \beta$ and $\ddot \beta$.
-The introduction of this explicit $s$ dependence can be useful to deal with the case in which the correspondence between points in $\ca I$ and the basic geometrical shape of the body change with time -- for example, consider a body initially shaped like a three-dimensional ellipsoid, described by the lengths of its semi-axis $\beta^1$, $\beta^2$ and $\beta^3$, eventually morphing into a three-dimensional parallelepiped, with these same three parameters now representing the length of its edges (i.e., the parameter $s$ can be viewed as the {\sl homotopy} parameter of the continuous transformation that turns an ellipsoid into a rectangular parallelepiped).
+The introduction of this explicit $s$ dependence can be useful in dealing with the case where the correspondence between points in $\ca I$ and the basic geometrical shape of the body change with time.
+For example, consider a body initially shaped like a three-dimensional ellipsoid, described by the lengths of its semi-axis $\beta^1$, $\beta^2$ and $\beta^3$, eventually morphing into a three-dimensional parallelepiped, with these same three parameters now representing the length of its edges (i.e., the parameter $s$ can be viewed as a {\sl homotopy} parameter of the continuous transformation that turns an ellipsoid into a rectangular parallelepiped).

 Let us make a quick point on the parameterization of $\gamma$.
 In principle, we can take any physically meaningful parameter that can be diffeomorphically mapped to $s$, such as the time $\tau$ as measured by an observer moving instantaneously parallel to the dynamical velocity $u^k$.
 Note that the difference, in the case of $\tau$, does not need to be accounted since it affects the equations of motion only at a negligible order of magnitude, as can be seen by the chain rule